 3d) Explain how citizens can be involved in each branch of government

-- Executive Branch: You can get involved with the Executive branch by staying informed about the actions and policies of our President, along with other executive officials.
-You can even contact your representatives to express your views!
-Most importantly, you can cast your vote for President in the general election which occurs every 4 years.
+- Executive Branch: Stay informed about the President’s policies and actions.
+You can contact your representatives to express your views on executive decisions.
+Most importantly, once eligible, you can cast your vote for President in the general election every 4 years.

-- Judicial Branch: Citizens older than 18 can participate in the judicial process by serving on juries.
-They can also attend court proceedings to observe the process to learn about how our court system works.
-Additionally, anyone can get involved in legal reform demonstrations or volunteer with organizations that provide legal services to those in need.
+- Judicial Branch: Citizens 18 and older can participate by serving on juries.
+You can also attend court proceedings to observe how our legal system works.
+Anyone can volunteer with organizations that provide legal services to those in need.

 Informed, active citizens like you are key to a thriving democracy!
-By staying informed about issues and participating in the democratic process, all of us help to shape the future of this country and ensure that it is working in the best interests of the people. 😀
+By staying informed and participating in the democratic process, you help shape the future of this country. 😀 For a deeper look at all three branches, check out USA.gov’s overview of the branches of government.

 CITN Merit Badge Requirement 4: Unity In Our Nation